ewgoedeke/glue-factory/PROJECT_CONTRIBUTION_README.md

 ## Test our method

-If you want to test our implementation you can use the following notebook:
+If you want to test our implementation you can use the notebook `notebooks/JPLDD_demo_notebook.ipynb`.
+There you can find an easy to follow walk-through for the functionality of JPLDD on a single image.
+It includes a demonstration of:

-``
+- Heatmap generation
+- Keypoint detection
+- Line Detection
+- Descriptor extraction

 Make sure to install the dependencies according to the original README.md in this repo.